What is Acute Lymphoblastic Leukaemia?

 • Breathlessness and coughing

-A diagnosis of childhood leukaemia can be made on the basis of a blood test, which will reveal low numbers of normal white blood cells and large numbers of abnormal white blood cells.
+A diagnosis of childhood leukaemia is usually made on the basis of a blood test.
+This test will reveal low numbers of normal white blood cells and large numbers of abnormal white blood cells.

-At this point, the child will be referred to hospital for further tests.
+Once this has happened and the doctors have the results, you will be referred to hospital for further tests.
 A sample of bone marrow will be taken to confirm the exact diagnosis.

 How is ALL treated?